 FIFO, which stands for "first-in-first-out," is an inventory costing method which assumes that the first items placed in inventory are the first sold.
 Thus, the inventory at the end of a year consists of the goods most recently placed in inventory.
 FIFO is one method used to determine Cost of Goods Sold for a business .

-Here is how inventory cost is calculated using the FIFO method:
+Here is how inventory cost is calculated using the LIFO method:

 Assume a product is made in three batches during the year.
 The costs and quantity of each batch are:

 - Batch 1: Quantity 2,000 pieces, Cost to produce $8000

 - Batch 2: Quantity 1,500 pieces, Cost to produce $7000

 - Batch 3: Quantity 1,700 pieces, Cost to produce $7700

 - Total produced: 5,200 pieces.
 Total cost $22,700.
 Average cost to produce one piece: $4.37.